-Al Thumama Stadium is steeped in Qatar and the region's culture, history and symbolism.
-The 40,000-seat stadium will host 2022 FIFA World Cup Qatar™ matches through to the quarter-finals.
+Al Thumama Stadium is steeped in the culture, history and symbolism of Qatar and the region.
+This 40,000-seat stadium will host 2022 FIFA World Cup Qatar™ matches through to the quarter-finals.

 A tribute to our region

-Located 12 kilometres south of Doha's glittering skyline and seafront promenade, Al Thumama Stadium's design represents the gahfiya – a traditional woven cap worn by males across the Arab world and beyond.
+Located 12km south of Doha's glittering skyline and seafront promenade, Al Thumama Stadium's design represents the gahfiya – a traditional woven cap worn by men and boys across the Middle East.

 A country comes of age